 [First in an occasional series of FAQs about traveling to Washington, D.C.
 For more, please click on the “dc-faqs” tag above.
 Information verified current as of September 2014.]

 Left-luggage facilities are fiendishly difficult to find in the USA.
 Security overkill accounts for some of that, sure, but countries with far more experience with train-station terrorism still have plenty of luggage lockers.

 First up: it can’t be repeated enough, but pack light.
 Not having to wrestle with lots of luggage means much greater flexibility.
 Carry as little as possible while sightseeing in Washington, and in particular, keep metal objects to a minimum.
 Airport-style security checks are commonplace: you will walk through a metal detector, and someone will poke through your bag.
 During the summer, many museums will have long lines to have bags examined, but no lines for persons.
 I’ve never encountered a line when carrying the absolute minimum of wallet + phone, no jewelry, no belt.

 Small bags can be checked at several Smithsonian museums and must be checked at the National Gallery of Art.
 Just be sure to remove anything that might raise a security guard’s eyebrow, and queue up to retrieve them before the closing-hour rush.
-Note that Gallery Place has lockers and closes at 7PM, not 5PM like most of the other museums.
+Note that Gallery Place has small lockers and closes at 7PM, not 5PM like most of the other museums.
+The Udvar-Hazy Center, near Dulles airport, has larger lockers that can fit most carry-ons.